jberes/ThumbnailBuilder/net-core/readme.md

 ```

 Finally, run your application with `app.Run();`.
 When you run the application, you'll see the default Swagger UI.
 You can test both the `/dashboards/names` and the `"/dashboards/{name}/thumbnail` APIs.
 Use one of the dashboard names, like `Healthcare` or `Marketing` to see the results in the Swagger UI.

+The code for this application is on [GitHub](https://github.com/jberes/ThumbnailBuilder/tree/main/net-core).